aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 }
 ```

--> **NOTE:** At present, the [MNS Resources](https://www.terraform.io/docs/providers/alicloud/r/mns_queue) does not support ECS Role Credential.

 ### Assuming A RAM Role

 If provided with a role ARN, Terraform will attempt to assume this role using the supplied credentials.
+The role arn can be set using the `ALIBABA_CLOUD_ROLE_ARN` environment variables,
+and the role session name using the `ALIBABA_CLOUD_ROLE_SESSION_NAME` environment variables.

 Usage: